petros-efthymiou/Mobile-Android-Microservices-Architecture/README.md

 =========================================
 Introduction
 ------------
-This repo is an example of the Mobile Microservices Architecture and is offered as an appendix to the book <INSERT_BOOK_NAME_AND_LINK>.
+This repo is an example of the Mobile Microservices Architecture and is offered as an appendix to the book [Clean Mobile Architecture](https://www.petrosefthymiou.com/product-page).
 The book is covering all the aspects of building Clean Mobile Applications and explains the reasoning behind all the decisions made in this sample project.

 This architecture is primarily intended for educational purposes and aims to describe engineering concepts and practices such as: